LosDelaro/SMU_HW_MARCH_2023_assignments/Module_20_challenge/Starter_Code/report-template.md

 10. Additonal exploration done with algorithims on unscaled data with Kneighbors , RandomForest, Ada boost, GRadientBoosting, Xgb, lgbm.
 This led to the conclusing the adaboost algorithm had a better auc score than the liner regression

-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
-No Resampling method done on this module.
+*No Resampling method done on this module.
 However additional exploration done with MinMax scaler and other algorithms

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.
+The balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:LogisticRegression()
   * Description of Model 1 Accuracy